unwireddevices/RIOT/UNWDS.md

 * umdk-rssiecho - radio link check
 * umdk-uart - RS232/RS485/UART-over-radio transparent bridge
 * umdk-usound - ultrasound rangefinder (not Chinese modules but our own schematics and firmware)
-* unwd-pawn - PAWN scripting language
+* umdk-pawn - PAWN scripting language
-* unwds-common - common functions

 Modules listed below are available in commercial firmware only.
 These are not open source.